 This Section of this Program Manual is designed to provide Participating Contractors with the information they will need to participate in the multifamily sector of the Clean Heat Program and supplements the application process outlined above in section 4.3.
-The multifamily program supports air-source heat pump (ASHP), ground-source heat pump (GSHP), and heat pump water heater (HPWH) measures installed in Con Edison's electric service area.
+The multifamily Program supports air-source heat pump (ASHP) and heat pump water heater (HPWH) measures installed in Con Edison's electric service area.